badrkarrachai/feature-requests/README.md

 # 🚀 Feature Requests Board

 A modern, interactive feature request management system built with Next.js 14 and Supabase.
-Allow your users to submit, vote on, and track feature requests with a beautiful, responsive interface.
+Allow your users to submit, vote on, and track feature requests with a beautiful, responsive interface and help shape the product future.

 ![Feature Requests Demo](https://via.placeholder.com/800x400/4f46e5/ffffff?text=Feature+Requests+Board+Demo)